Code-Institute-Submissions/the-beatles/README.md

     The "About" page is a fexbox container with 4 divs and I've used floats to wrap the text around the images inside the divs.

-    The "Media" page just contains embedded youtube videos but I dont like the way it takes over the screen but it IS  responsive!

     That's it so far........nearly done!